19 June 2026, 14:24

 The TAR Pescara bases its ruling on the case law of the European Court of Human Rights.

-In Italy, an administrative court has recognised for the first time that a landowner can have hobby hunting on their own land banned for ethical reasons.
+In Italy, an administrative court has for the first time recognised that a landowner can have hobby hunting on their own land banned for ethical reasons.

 Five years of proceedings over a piece of land